sunaku/enthium/README.md

 comfortable for me in practice and it would also further reduce the barrier to entry for others seeking to switch over to Enthium from the Engrammer layout. :)

+### Deviation: Q and Z

+Q and Z are swapped to be like Engram (with Q typed by the right pinky finger) in order to avoid one-handed QU sequences (in favor of hand alternation) which overwork the left pinky finger during [KeyBr] training and actual usage alike.

+This deviation incurred a modest increase in Oxey's analyzer's Total Redirects from 0.350% to 3.389%, along with a decrease in Onehands from 2.206% to 2.091%, and a significant increase in the Total Rolls score from 43.816% up to 44.055%.
+Similarly, Cyanophage's Total Word Effort score decreased from 735.9 to 735.1, along with a negligible increase in the Effort score from 398.34 up to 398.38, and with similarly modest differences in the Trigram Stats score distribution.
+In contrast, there was no change at all in the KeySolve analyzer's statistics!

 ## Performance

 ### [Cyanophage analyzer][cNT]